Statement of Vision

 First and foremost duty means to accept and accomplish the responsibilities assigned to me.
 At The Citadel, my primary duty is to perform academically and then to perform as a member of the Corps of Cadets and the campus community.
 I accept the consequences associated with my performance and actions.
 Once I have held myself accountable for my actions, then I will hold others accountable for their actions.
 Finally, duty means that others can depend on me to complete my assignments and to assist them with their assignments.
 Duty is also a call to serve others before self.

-First and foremost respect means to treat other people with dignity and worth – the way you want others to treat you.
-Respect for others eliminates any form of prejudice, discrimination, or harassment (including but not limited to rank, position, age, race, color, gender, sexual orientation, national origin, religion, physical attributes, etc.).
-In addition, respect for others means to respect the positions of those in authority which include faculty, staff, administrators, active duty personnel and the leadership of the Corps of Cadets.
+First and foremost respect means to treat other people with dignity and worth.
+To treat people the way you want others to treat you.
+Respect for others eliminates any form of prejudice, discrimination, or harassment.
+This includes but not limited to rank, position, age, race, color, gender, sexual orientation, national origin, religion, physical attributes, etc. In addition, respect for others means to respect the positions of those in authority.
+This includes faculty, staff, administrators, active duty personnel and the leadership of the Corps of Cadets.
 Finally, respect includes a healthy respect for one’s self.

-As a higher education institution, The Citadel’s mission is to educate and develop our students to become principled leaders in all walks of life by instilling the core values of The Citadel (Honor, Duty and Respect) in a disciplined and intellectually challenging environment.
-A unique feature of this environment for the South Carolina Corps of Cadets is the sense of camaraderie produced through teamwork and service to others while following a military lifestyle.
+As a higher education institution, The Citadel’s mission is to educate and develop our students to become principled leaders in all walks of life.
+This is done by instilling the core values of The Citadel (Honor, Duty and Respect) in a disciplined and intellectually challenging environment.
+A unique feature of this environment for the South Carolina Corps of Cadets is the sense of camaraderie.
+This is produced through teamwork and service to others while following a military lifestyle.

 The Citadel strives to produce graduates who have insight into issues, ideas, and values that are of importance to society.
 It is equally important that Citadel graduates are capable of both critical and creative thinking, have effective communication skills, can apply abstract concepts to concrete situations, and possess the methodological skills needed to gather and analyze information.